by Will Watts

 going).
 Note the initialization section at the bottom, which

-registers the TTestCaseFirst
+registers the TTestCaseFirst class with

 the DUnit